Home / Paint & Coatings / antibacterial / ASTM D2574

 ASTM D2574 test requirements

 - Test organisms – Pseudomonas aeruginosa (ATCC 10145) and Enterobacter aerogenes (ATCC 13048) are used as standard test organisms.
-Additional strains, such as Bacillus subtilis (ATCC 27328), can be included upon client request.
+Additional strains, such as Bacillus subtilis (ATCC 27328), can be included upon client request

-ASTM D2574 test methodology
+ASTM D2574 step-by-step test procedure

-Samples are tested against the challenge organisms for 2 cycles.
+Samples are tested against the challenge organisms for 2 cycles

 - Each test sample is inoculated with 0.1 mL of test organisms.